 HEIDS and I went on the summit tour which does exactly what the name suggests and takes you to the top of the tower via two separate elevators.
 The first elevator ascends vertically and diagonally and the second ascends vertically only.
 It was foggy, windy, and drizzly on our tour which, as you can imagine, made for great photos like this one.

 After a long day of being on my feet in the cold and windy city, I was looking forward to boarding the warm train and sitting on my bootie for a couple of hours.
 Little did I know what was waiting for me at UK Customs and Border Control.
 I should have had some clue of how smoothly the process would go given my totally awesome experience with UK Customs and Border Control when I entered the UK via Germany.
 I guess I blocked that day out of my memory.

 We arrived at Gare du Nord and after much confusion, found our way to the Eurostar check-in area.
 After scanning our tickets, we were required to fill out the UK Border Control card.
 Surname – check!
 First name – check!
 Address in the UK – check!
 Length of time in the UK – check (I think, because I never know how to answer this question)!

 Heidi got in the queue and made her way to the agent.
 They became fast friends.
-He was telling her about his pub crawl after work and she was telling him about how her flight back to the States tomorrow got cancelled due to the public sector strike.
+He was telling her about his pub-crawl after work and she was telling him about how her flight back to the States tomorrow got canceled due to the public sector strike.
 When asked why she was in the UK, she tells him that she was visiting me.
 Five minutes of chatting later, she proceeds through the gate and the agent calls me to the counter.